Our Mission and Core Values

 Minnesotans Exposing Petland

 Pay Per View

 Board of Directors and Staff

-Brenda is the ARC Treasurer.
 She became aware of ARC through attending Petland demonstrations.
 Brenda grew up in a southern Minnesota community with a slaughterhouse and was always deeply disturbed by the practices going on there, but never knew how to take action against it.
 This is what led her to ARC and transitioning into a vegan lifestyle.
 Brenda is committed to educating others about animal rights and abolitionism, and about how a vegan diet can impact health and help to manage illnesses such as diabetes.
 Being a diabetic herself, Brenda can often be spotted speaking to others about a plant-based diet and animal rights issues.
-Brenda and her husband, Gary are caregivers to their much beloved rescued cat, Kringle.
+Brenda and her husband, Gary are caregivers to their beloved rescued cat, Kringle.